tapasvimishra/SHPMS/README.md

 This is a Smart Home Plant Monitoring System created by our group members.
-The system explores a low cost high end plant monitoring system which tracks the plant vitals on 3 parameters mainly mositure, light and temeprature and give user real time feebacks.
+The system explores a low cost high end plant monitoring system which tracks the plant vitals on 3 parameters mainly mositure, light and temeprature and give user real time feebacks."# SHPMS"